-I got angrier as the day went on, speaking with my old Ottawa pal Brian Lilley on the now deceased Sun News, and then with Sean Hannity, as you can see here.
+I got angrier as the day went on, speaking with Brian Lilley on the now defunct Sun News, and then with Sean Hannity, as you can see here.
 I was a guest on Lars Larson' radio show, where I suggested that Ottawa and New York and London are the real battlefields the jihad's playing for, not some godforsaken patch of Yemeni desert or a smelly cave in Waziristan.
 Click below to listen:

 Steyn added that the rhetoric of "lone wolf" terrorists allows those who do not want to admit that radical Islam is a problem to brush off terror as isolated incidents, saying "all jihad is local.
 That actually suits them, to say, 'oh no this is just some mentally ill guy in Ottawa and this is another guy who's a bit goofy in New York and there's no connection between the two.'
 Because otherwise you have to treat it like your other big story.
 You have to treat it like ideological Ebola and you have to stop the infection..."

 All the stories are different - for the dead and the broken families they leave behind.
 And yet they are all the same, with respect to the killers and their motivations.
-I have been writing for almost a decade and a half about the west's wannabe jihadists, often born and raised in Canada and America and Britain and Australia and Europe, some of them converts - or "reverts".
+I have been writing for almost two decades about the west's wannabe jihadists, often born and raised in Canada and America and Britain and Australia and Europe, some of them converts - or "reverts".
 Throughout that period, the multiculti delusionists have insisted that Islam's contribution to the diversity mosaic is no less positive than that of Poles or Italians.
-Now we have pure laine Quebeckers and Nigerian South Londoners converting to Islam because it's the coolest gang on the planet.
+So we have pure laine Quebeckers and Nigerian South Londoners converting to Islam because it's the coolest gang on the planet.